Bílina: 16th–19th centuries

 In 1502, Bílina was acquired by the aristocratic Lobkowicz family who later had built a new castle on the site of the Gothic castle, designed by Swiss-Italian architect Antonio della Porta.
 In 1568, a large fire severely damaged the town.
 In 1634, during the Thirty Years' War, the town was conquered and looted by the Swedish army.
-Due to the violent re-Catholicization, part of the inhabitants of Bílina were murdered and others emigrated to Protestant countries.
+Due to the violent re-Catholicisation, part of the inhabitants of Bílina were murdered and others emigrated to Protestant countries.
 The town was then re-settled by people from Saxony and gradually became predominantly German-speaking.
 In the second half of the 17th century, the town recovered and began to prosper again.

-The rapid development of Bílina occurred in the 19th century, when industrialization began.
+The rapid development of Bílina occurred in the 19th century, when industrialisation began.
 A sugar factory, a porcelain factory and a glass factory were established.
 The town fortifications were gradually demolished and the town expanded.
 In 1871–1872 and 1874–1887, the two railways were built.
 Czech families started moving to the town for work.

 20th century

-From October 1938 to May 1945, was annexed by Nazi Germany and administered as a part of Reichsgau Sudetenland.
-After the liberation of Czechoslovakia, almost all Germans from the town were expelled.
+From October 1938 to May 1945, was annexed by Nazi Germany and administered as a part of the Reichsgau Sudetenland.
+After the liberation of Czechoslovakia, almost all Germans were expelled from the town.
 The decline in population was replaced after the war by immigrants of Czech origin from Volhynia and Balkans, as well as Slovaks and Romani people.

 Another turning point in the history of town was a changeover in 1989, after the end of the Communist regime.
 Descendants of the Lobkowicz family regained a part of their original property, including the spa; the spa was sold to a private company in 1997.